wp-plugins/facebook-wall-and-social-integration/readme.txt

 For this feature please upgrade to the [Pro version of the plugin](http://extensions.techhelpsource.com/wordpress/facebook-wall-pro "Facebook Wall Feed Pro").
 From pro version 1.2 getting comments directly from facebook using ajax has been added.

-= How do I embed the Custom Facebook Feed directly into a WordPress page template? =
+= How do I embed the Facebook Feed directly into a WordPress page template? =

 You can embed your Facebook feed directly into a template file by using the WordPress do_shortcode function: `do_shortcode('[mitsol_fbwall_feed_short_code]');`.